pdesai5839/cassandra_cluster/README.md

 Let's note a few things:
-1. Rows in each partition are ordered by the Clustering Key.
+1. Rows in each partition are ordered by the clustering key.
-2. Combination of Partition Key & Clustering Key uniquely identifies each row.
+2. Combination of partition key & clustering key uniquely identifies each row.
-3. Partition Key is used to create and populate the partitions.
+3. Partition key is used to create and populate the partitions.
-4. Data is read from and written to different nodes based on the Partiton Key.
+4. Data is read from and written to different nodes based on the partiton key.

 It may be apparent by now that it is super important to understand the distribution of data.
 We must carefully consider how the data is read and writitten among the partitions.

-The Partition Key helps distribute data evenly between nodes, it is also needed when reading the data.
+The partition key helps distribute data evenly between nodes, it is also needed when reading the data.

-Our schema for regions is designed to be queried by the Partition Key which is `country`.
+Our schema for regions is designed to be queried by the partition key which is `country`.

 ```sql
 SELECT * FROM geo_data.regions_by_country WHERE country = 'usa';